This page is designed to help you understand when you may appeal to the adjudicator and what steps you need to take to do so.

-You can either appeal on line via www.londontribunals.org.uk using the verification code supplied by the enforcement authority with the Notice of Rejection or by filling in the appeal form and sending it by post to the address shown on the form.
+You can either appeal using our on-line appeal portal using the verification code supplied by the enforcement authority with the Notice of Rejection, or by filling in the paper appeal form and sending it by post to the address shown on the form.

 - Help in preparing your appeal, see preparing your appeal

 - Information on the legal grounds of appeal, see grounds of appeal

 - Information on reasonable adjustments that the tribunal can make you make the appeal process smoother, see Reasonable Adjustments for tribunal users